d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](3-pair-plaits.png?align=right)

-The form starts with plaits of three threads.
+The form starts with plaits of three threads, in a diamond mesh or a square mesh.
 The length of the plaits are determined by the number of blobs.
-On the right a screenshot of for four respectively six blobs as in the exercise above.
+On the right screenshots for the exercise above: four blobs on a diamond mesh respectively six blobs on a square mesh.
+With a square mesh you will have two pairs going horizontally back and forth through the snowflakes

-The form jumps immediately to the _pairs from threads_ page to generate diagrams as shown below at the first step.
+The form doesn't show you these screenshots, it jumps immediately to the _pairs from threads_ page to generate diagrams as shown below at the first step.
 Well, we cheated a little: some twists are added manually for the legs to make the snowflake stand out more clearly.
 If you want parallel legs: don´t add the twists.
 If your want crossed legs: add the twists.
 The number of twists is not relevant for the next step.